-We are pleased to submit the Comprehensive Annual Financial Report (CAFR) of the Meherrin River Regional Jail Authority (Jail Authority) for the fiscal year ended June 30, 2020.
-The report was prepared by the Superintendent and the Finance Director, who assume full responsibility for the accuracy, completeness, and fairness of information.
-We believe the financial information, as presented, is accurate in all material respects and that it is presented in a manner designed to fairly set forth the financial position and results of operations as measured by the financial activity of the Jail Authority's Enterprise Funds.
+We are pleased to submit the Annual Comprehensive Financial Report (ACFR) of the Meherrin River Regional Jail Authority (Jail Authority) for the fiscal year ended June 30, 2021.
+Management assumes full responsibility for the completeness and reliability of the information contained in this report, based upon a comprehensive framework of internal control that it has established for this purpose.
+Because the cost of internal control should not exceed anticipated benefits, the objective is to provide reasonable, rather than absolute, assurance that the financial statements are free of any material misstatements.
 This letter should be read in conjunction with the Management's Discussion and Analysis, which can be found in the Financial Section of the report.